fcb2/docs/commands/kubernetes.md

 		creates or updates configuration for pods/deployments/services using on yaml/yml/files in _k8sconfigfiledirectory_
 *	**describe svc mydeploymentname**
 		view dertails of the mydeploymentname service.
 		Note down NodePort to access application using the minikube IP and the node port
+*       **test**